JakubTuta/Ledger-APP/documentation/SERVICES.md

 - Log volume by level
 - Top errors by occurrence
 - Daily usage statistics
+- Aggregated hourly/daily metrics for exceptions and endpoints

-These are computed by Analytics Workers and cached in Redis.
+The first four are computed by Analytics Workers and cached in Redis.
 Queries are instant (under 5ms) because we already did the work.

+The aggregated metrics are pre-computed hourly and stored in PostgreSQL for efficient querying.
+They provide automatic granularity switching: hourly data for single-day queries, daily summaries for longer periods.

 **Raw Logs (On-Demand):**